rbatllet/private-blockchain/docs/UTILITY_CLASSES_GUIDE.md

 String text = "Very long text that needs to be truncated";
 String fixedWidthText = FormatUtil.fixedWidth(text, 20); // Truncates at word boundary when possible
 ```

-#### Migration from BlockchainDisplayUtils

-**🔄 MIGRATION COMPLETED:** All display utilities have been migrated from `BlockchainDisplayUtils` to `FormatUtil` for better code reusability and consistency.

-**Key Improvements:**
-- **Symmetric Hash Truncation**: Changed from asymmetric 16+20 to symmetric 16+16 for better visual consistency
-- **Consolidated Functions**: All formatting functions now in one location
-- **Enhanced Functionality**: Added 7 new utility functions for comprehensive formatting needs
-- **CLI Integration**: All CLI commands updated to use FormatUtil instead of BlockchainDisplayUtils

-**Files Updated in Migration:**
-- `AddBlockCommand.java` - Updated import and method calls
-- `SearchCommand.java` - Updated import and method calls
-- `OffChainCommand.java` - Updated import and method calls
-- `EncryptCommand.java` - Updated import and method calls

 #### Testing Best Practices